 Pablo Escobar and the Medellin Cartel

 Flying in bigger amounts of cocaine via the Bahamas and with a professional pilot, Lehder and Jung started making a lot more money.
 But more important, they started building connections and winning the trust of the biggest suppliers of cocaine in Colombia, like Pablo Escobar and his Medellin Cartel.

 Seeking for more personal gain, Lehder started smuggling for the Medellin Cartel and others on a personal basis.
 This meant the end of the Lehder Jung partnership and both parties wen’t their own way.
 In Lehder’s case this meant the purchase of his own private Bahamian island Norman’s Cay, which would soon become the headquarter’s of his smuggling operations.

-Lehder made so much money that he offered the Columbian government to pay for the whole of it’s external debt on several occasions.
-He also tried to pursue a political career in Columbia to gain more power (and freedom in the smuggling of drugs).
+Lehder made so much money that he offered the Colombian government to pay for the whole of it’s external debt on several occasions.
+He also tried to pursue a political career in Colombia to gain more power (and freedom in the smuggling of drugs).

 Carlos Ledher’s downfall and imprisonment

 The tides changed for Lehder and the Medellin Cartel with the assassination of Rodrigo Lara Bonilla on April 30th 1984.
-“Lara”, the Columbian minister of Justice, had campaigned against the Medillin Cartel and its drugs trafficking and was therefor murdered by members of the Cartel.
-President Betancur ordered the extradition of the Columbian drugs lords and Carlos Lehder was high on his list.
+“Lara”, the Colombian minister of Justice, had campaigned against the Medillin Cartel and its drugs trafficking and was therefor murdered by members of the Cartel.
+President Betancur ordered the extradition of the Colombian drugs lords and Carlos Lehder was high on his list.